 As the Key Sets can be "included" or "excluded" it is recommended that Key Sets with wildcards are declared before KeySets with specific series keys.
 This will minimize the risk that keys are inadvertently included or excluded.

-In addition, Attribute, Measure and Metadata Attribute constraints may accompany KeySets, in order to specify the allowed values per Key.
-Those are expressed following the rules for Cube Regions, as explained above.

 Finally, a validity period may be specified per Key.